William Lukens Elkins: Career

 He started his business career working as a clerk at a grocery store in Philadelphia.
 He entered the lumber business but did not have success.
 In 1852, he entered the produce business in New York and had modest success.
 In 1853, he returned to Philadelphia and formed a partnership with Peter Sayboldt to found the produce company Sayboldt & Elkins.
 By 1860, Elkins bought out his partner and built the produce operation into the largest store of its kind in the United States.

 Elkins recognized the potential for the usages of oil being pumped from the oilfields of Northwestern Pennsylvania and became a pioneer in the refining of crude oil.
 In Philadelphia he founded Monument Oil Works that built a primitive oil refinery which he constantly modernized and expanded into other locations.
 His company was one of the first to make gasoline and was involved in the production of asphalt.
 His refining business grew until he was producing 20,000 barrels of gasoline a month.
-In 1875, Elkins entered into a partnership with Standard Oil.
-He became a significant shareholder in the company but sold his interests in 1881.
+In 1875, Elkins entered into a partnership with Standard Oil and remained a significant shareholder.

 In 1873, William Elkins met Peter Widener and the two became trusted friends.
 Together they started the Philadelphia Rapid Transit Company, a streetcar and railway business.
 Elkins and Widener expanded their streetcar enterprise to major cities across the United States including New York, Chicago, Baltimore, St. Louis, Cincinnati and Pittsburgh.
 Elkins founded the United Gas Improvement Company which implemented gas works in Philadelphia and 60 U.S. cities.
 He was a member of the board of directors of 24 companies.
 Elkins held sizeable financial positions in American Tobacco Company and International Mercantile Marine Co.

 Elkins was also involved in real estate and partnered with Widener to purchase large tracts of land in North Philadelphia and build several thousand houses for sale.

 He served on the Philadelphia City Council for one year in 1876 and served as aide-de-camp with the rank of colonel to Governor John F. Hartranft.
 He served as commissioner to represent Philadelphia at the International Expositions in Vienna in 1873 and Paris in 1900.